Further than the Furthest Thing: Act 2

-The second act takes place eleven months later in Southamptom, where the island's residents have been rehoused by the British government and given jobs in Mr Hansen's factory.
+The second act takes place eleven months later in Southampton, where the island's residents have been rehoused by the British government and given jobs in Mr Hansen's factory.
 Mill enters Mr Hansen's office, over the objections of Francis, who has become his secretary, and demanded that she first make an appointment.
 She asks when the islanders will be able to return to the island, and Mr Hansen informs her that the island had been rendered permanently uninhabitable by the volcanic eruption.

 Over the next few scenes, Bill, who has been employed in the factory's boiler room, becomes increasingly obsessed with discovering the source of the water in the factory's pipes and in his own garden.
 Mill, meanwhile, becomes the organiser of a plan devised by the islanders to send a few men to the island to take photographs, in hope that it would give them closure; both Mr Hansen and Francis discourage the plan.
 Francis has become distant from the other islanders and from Rebecca, who is now actively trying to win his love.

 Mr Hansen visits Bill in the boiler room, and confesses that he has lied to the community about the island, which was not in fact rendered uninhabitable.
 It is implied that the Ministry of Defence paid him to keep the islanders in Southampton so that the island could be used as a testing site for nuclear weapons.
 He reminds Bill that he knows about Bill's murder of Rebecca's child, which will prevent Bill from telling the other islanders.
 Mill visits Mr Hansen, and tells him that the Second World War had prevented the usual supply ships coming to the island, causing the residents to starve.
 In order for the maximum number to survive, they had drawn lots, and those who lost were starved to death, and their food eaten by the others.
 She tells Mr Hansen that she intends to sell the story to a newspaper to raise money for the photographing expedition to the island.
 As they speak, Bill commits suicide by drowning himself in the boiler room.

 During the next scene, Bill's funeral, it is revealed that Mr Hansen had admitted to the islanders that he had lied to them about the extent of the damage, and that they intended to return to the island.
 Mr Hansen apologises to Mill, and promises that he will ensure the supply ships come to the island annually in future.
-In the last scene, the islanders, including Rebecca, leave Southamptom, with the exception of Francis, who chooses to remain.
+In the last scene, the islanders, including Rebecca, leave Southampton, with the exception of Francis, who tries to persuade Rebecca to convince him to return but ultimately chooses to remain.